-Buying an IT solution: The ready-made path
+Buying a SaaS solution: The ready-made path

 Pros: